One Day Guide to Exploring Arches National Park

 Cost: $30 per private vehicle or FREE with National Park pass

-Reservations are required from April 1st to October 31st to enter Arches NP.
-You can purchase your timed entry ticket HERE.
+Reservations are required from April 1st to October 31st to enter Arches National Park.
+You can purchase your timed entry ticket online.
 It is a $2 non-refundable fee per vehicle.
-Tickets are easy to get and currently (June 2023) you can purchase them for the day you go or in advance.
+Tickets are easy to get and currently (June 2024) you can purchase them for the day you go or in advance.
 Tickets are required from 7am to 4pm daily.
-Arches National Park is open 24/7 so you can enter without a timed ticket outside of those hours.
+Arches National Park is open 24/7 so you can enter without a timed ticket outside of those normal hours.

-We always start out at the Visitors Center to get a map in case you don’t have cell service and to shop for souvenirs.
+We always start out at the Visitors Center to get a map in case we don’t have cell service and to shop for souvenirs.
 Hours: 7:30am to 6pm daily.
-(Hours vary depending on season)
+(Hours vary depending on season).

 Things to do: hiking, canyoneering, backpacking, ranger led programs, rock climbing, bicycling, horseback riding, weddings, and more